 Find out about legends and myths

 Forests are also places of legend...
 Did you know that on the Canary Island of La Gomera there is one of the oldest laurel forests in Europe?
 You can find it in the Garajonay National Park: an authentic jungle where a guide can tell you about its secrets such as the legend of Gara and Jonay, two star-crossed young people.More places with interesting stories?
 For example, the town of Zugarramurdi, in Navarre.
 Legend has it that there were witches in the forest near this village, who celebrated covens.
 Dare to enter the impressive Zugarramurdi cave (a natural tunnel 120 metres long and 12 metres high) and visit the Museum of Witches.
-Another recommendation: the island of Cortegada (in Galicia), which, in addition to its various mysteries, is home to the largest laurel forest in Spain, a true botanical rarity.
+Another recommendation: The island of Cortegada (in Pontevedra, Galicia), which, in addition to various mysteries, is home to the largest laurel forest in Europe, a true botanical rarity.

 Search for elves with the children